pipiskal/basic-react-excersice/README.md

 - The fetching is basic and the error handling cause its a small case.
 Generally i encapsulate the fetching mechanism under a request that can accept "GET", "PATCH", "DELETE" etc, so i wont write again and again the boiler plate.
 I can handle global errors like 401 if you are working with rest or adjust it for something else like GraphQl

+- Component wise - Recently i am working with Mantine so i could use that i guess for the basic components.
+But custom ones work as well.

 - The loading spinner appears every single time the components gets rendered.
 We can implement custom caching perhaps with closure if i have it in "memory" do not run the call again if we know that the data wont change to reduce the network calls and we don not break the flow if the user when its going back and forth.

 For that i like Tanstack query for client applications cause it has a very consistent way of getting info and making mutations also caching where you stale data.
-So it seems that like 1 person wrote the code
+So it seems that like 1 person wrote the code.

 - Personally for that use case i did not feel to use more complex technics like Provider or reducer for my state.
 The code is simpler that way anyone can read it and modify it.
 Also no need for useMemo or something for memoization